Eden Roc Punta Cana

-The Luxury Pool one Bedroom Suites are a bigger, have an even nicer garden area, and are just as colourful.
+The Luxury Pool one Bedroom Suites are bigger, have an even nicer garden area, and they are just as colourful.

 The private garden of the Luxury Pool one Bedroom Suites: Jump into your own little pool, have a sundowner on your sunbeds or under the pretty white Gazebo.